 New Zealand has been continuously involved in UN peacekeeping activities since the 1950s.
-In 2011 458 New Zealand Defence Force troops and more than 75 police officers were serving in 19 UN-led or UN-endorsed peacekeeping missions.
+In 2011, 458 New Zealand Defence Force troops and more than 75 police officers were serving in 19 UN-led or UN-endorsed peacekeeping missions and peace support operations.
 In addition to providing personnel, New Zealand also helped pay for these operations, contributing $22.2 million to the UN peacekeeping budget in the 2010/11 year.

-In 1945 the UN was created and given the mandate ‘to save succeeding generations from the scourge of war’.1 In the UN context peacekeeping has involved the deployment of forces, sometimes unarmed, in order to prevent and contain hostilities and to keep adversaries apart.
+In 1945 the UN was created with a mandate ‘to save succeeding generations from the scourg–e of war’.1 In the UN context peacekeeping has involved the deployment of forces, sometimes unarmed, in order to prevent or contain hostilities and to keep adversaries apart.
 It is based on principles of consent, impartiality and of not using force except in self-defence.
 It is different from peace enforcement, which involves the use of coercive measures including military force to bring an end to hostilities, and peace making, which describes diplomatic actions designed to bring conflict to a negotiated end.

 Peacekeeping missions are often led by the UN, but they have also taken place under the banner of regional organisations such as NATO (North Atlantic Treaty Organization) or the African Union.

 The New Zealand government often uses the broader term ‘peace support operations’, which includes not only UN peacekeeping missions, but also peace enforcement and some other military deployments based on alliance and other ties.